Chalarangelo/30-seconds-of-code/content/snippets/react/s/advanced-react-state-hooks.md

 ## `useMergeState` hook

-Similar to the `useReducer()` hook, the `useMergeState` hook allows you to update the state by merging the new state provided with the existing one.
+Similar to the `useReducer()` hook, the `useMergeState` hook allows you to update the state by **merging the new state** provided with the existing one.
 It creates a stateful value and a function to update it by merging the new state provided.

 All you need to do to implement it is use the `useState()` hook to create a state variable, initializing it to `initialState`.
 Then, create a function that will update the state variable by merging the new state provided with the existing one.
-If the new state is a function, call it with the previous state as the argument and use the result.
+If the new state is a **function**, call it with the previous state as the argument and use the result.

 Omit the argument to initialize the state variable with an empty object (`{}`).